 Taxed twice?

-What is the proposed Basis Period Reform?
+What is the new Basis Period method?

-The reform will take effect for the 2024 to 2025 tax year with a transition year in the 2023 to 2024 tax year.
+The reform took effect for the 2024 to 2025 tax year with a transition year in the 2023 to 2024 tax year.

 The Treasury gives this example: